 At the beginning of 1970, Genesis were writing and rehearsing new music for their second album.
 Their debut album had failed to chart and they had quit their contract with producer Jonathan King and the Decca label.
 The new songs were more adventurous and experimental and far from the pop tunes of their first album.
 The band consisted of Peter Gabriel (vocals), Tony Banks (keyboards), Ant Phillips (lead guitar), Mike Rutherford (guitar and bass) and John Mayhew (drums).

-Genesis opened for David Bowie
+Genesis opened for David Bowie at the Roundhouse

 The band and its members were still very young at the time and far from being famous.
 So the infamous hippie-festival at the Roundhouse was their biggest gig then.
 Especially as they were booked to open for David Bowie.